siongui/goef/README.rst

 in plain text instead of base64 format, and the size will not increase 33% because of base64 encoding.

+GenerateGoPackagePlainTextWithMaxFileSize_ is the same as GenerateGoPackagePlainText_ except the output file size cannot be over the given max limit.
+This is useful for deploy your code on cloud services such as Google App Engine because they usually limit the max size of a single file.

 For more details, see test files `buildpkg_test.go <buildpkg_test.go>`_ and `import_test.go <import_test.go>`_.